WeiChihChern/Canny-Edge-Implementation/README.md

 ### Update #1:

 In branch LUT, where added a fast atan calculation.
 Result in some performance boost.
+(But minor fixs needed)

 | Input size    |  Time (ms) (Avg. of 1000 runs)   | OpenMP Enable?  |
 | ------------- |:-------------:| -----:|